 Skinner’s passion for modern design graces the streets of the Trousdale Estates and other pockets of Beverly Hills.
 This one, located in the celebrity-studded, private, and guarded Hidden Valley Estates, is another trophy mid-century ready for its next steward.

-The single-story residence has an open floor plan where private, and public spaces are clearly defined.
+The single-story residence has an open floor plan with clearly defined private and public spaces.

-Last sold in 2011 for a tad under $3.5 million, the restored Rowan Residence located at 9557 Lime Orchard Rd comes with a pool surrounded by lush greenery, mature trees, and gardens designed by Judy Kameon of Elysian Landscapes.
+Last sold in 2011 for a tad under $3.5 million, the restored Rowan Residence located at 9557 Lime Orchard Rd has a pool surrounded by lush greenery, mature trees, and gardens designed by Judy Kameon of Elysian Landscapes.
 The asking price is $10 million.